 Lawyer for Investor Visa in Philadelphia

-The immigration attorneys at Greg Prosmushkin, P.C. have the experience and expertise to guide clients through the investor visa process.
+The Immigration Lawyers at Greg Prosmushkin, P.C. have the experience and expertise to guide clients through the investor visa process.
 For investors who do not have $1,000,000.00 or $500.000.00 there are less expensive options, such as the L Visa.
-The L Visa does not lead to a Green Card, but permits an investor to live in the United States for a lengthy period of time.
+The L Visa does not lead to a green card, but permits an investor to live in the United States for a lengthy period of time.
 For the EB-5 investor we can help with the formation of the business plan and detailed economic analysis required by USCIS.
 Call to set up a free consultation to learn how Greg Prosmushkin, P.C. can help you with your investment visa needs.

 This content was written on behalf of Greg Prosmushkin.